SowbugMori/SowbugMori.github.io/README.md

 You can opt-out of any element of the randomizer if you want, I mean, I can't stop you so go for it lmao.

 This was my first project using PyScript, and I have to say I am infatuated with it.
 Python is the only language I somewhat have a grasp on, so JS and all that jazz was completely out of the question for me.
-This was initially just going to be a discord bot but I settled on using a website dispite having no real front-end experience.
+This was initially just going to be a discord bot but I settled on using a website despite having no real front-end experience.
 Having the option for python was a no brainer.
 This was a great learning experience for me to dip my toes into HTML and CSS!